American Geographical Society Library (AGSL) Digital Map Collection contains over 500 maps from the 15th to the 20th century

 Massachusetts Historical Society online maps include twenty-four manuscript maps of local towns and counties dating from 1637-1809 and eight iconic printed maps of Massachusetts and Boston.

-The World Bank: Mapped, is a mash-up of Google Maps and World Bank data, a visual look at wealth--and poverty--distribution throughout the world.
+mash-up of Google Maps and World Bank data, a visual look at wealth--and poverty--distribution throughout the world.

 For local maps, the Boston Redevelopment Authority webpage has maps and aerial photographs